Kaixinc/CSCI-3308-TeamProject/README.md

 Our team are using a agile format where we add and test smaller features over time rather than doing all tasks at once.<br><br>

 # Repository Organization:<br>
+Folders:
+-Auto-doc: auto-docs and the informations
+-Screen_shots_tests: Screen shots of our tests and our Trellow schedule screen shots -Version0 to Version4: Process of the whole project, Version4 as final
+-scr: Google login sources

+Files: Exactly as names show

 # How to Run:<br>